Blooming Champagne Cupcakes

 What type of edible flowers work best on these cupcakes, and where do I source them?

-The notes specify using only flowers that are safe for consumption and recommend organically grown ones from your own garden or a reputable source.
+Only use flowers that are safe for consumption — I recommend organically grown ones from your own garden or a reputable source.
 Common edible varieties include violas, pansies, and borage; avoid flowers from florists or garden centres unless they are explicitly labelled pesticide-free and food-safe.

 What does the sparkling wine do in the batter — can I substitute still wine or juice?

-The recipe uses 250 ml of sparkling wine for its bubbles, which add lightness to the batter alongside 2 tsp of baking powder.
-The article calls the result “light and bubbly” — substituting still wine or juice will produce a denser cupcake.
+I use 250 ml of sparkling wine for its bubbles, which add lightness to the batter alongside 2 tsp of baking powder — the result is “light and bubbly.”
+Substituting still wine or juice will produce a denser cupcake.
 A non-alcoholic option would be sparkling water or lemonade.

 How long will these cupcakes keep once decorated with flowers?

-The notes say the cupcakes can be stored in an airtight container for up to 3 days.
-For the best appearance, apply the fresh edible flowers close to serving time, as they wilt quickly once placed on the frosted surface.
+I store them in an airtight container for up to 3 days.
+For the best appearance, I apply the fresh edible flowers close to serving time, as they wilt quickly once placed on the cupcakes.

 View Comments (3) View Comments (3)